NeneWang/CISC3140-make/README.md

 ### Sources
-Example 0 had been taken from:
+Example 0 and Example 1.2 had been taken from:
 [Sachin Patil - Opensource.com: What is a Makefile and how does it work?](https://opensource.com/article/18/8/what-how-makefile "Sachin Patil - Opensource.com: What is a Makefile and how does it work?")